 Peer Reviewed Journal Articles

-- Krietemeyer, B., Dedrick, J., Sabaghian, E., Rakha, T. Integrated Socio-Technical Factors Influencing the Likelihood of Community Energy Success.
-Energy Research & Social Science (In Review).
+- Krietemeyer, B., Dedrick, J., Sabaghian, E., Rakha, T. (2021) Managing the Duck Curve: Energy Culture and Participation in Local Energy Management Programs in the United States.
+Energy Research & Social Science 79.

 - Krietemeyer, B. Bartosh, A., Covington, L. (2019) A Shared Realities Workflow for Interactive Design using Virtual Reality and 3D Depth Sensing.
 International Journal of Architectural Computing 17 (2): 220-235.